-Fact Finder: See, finder of fact.
+Fact Finder: See, finder of fact, judge or jury.

 Fair Credit Reporting Act (FCRA): The federal law that regulates the giving of information to the credit reporting agencies and provides you certain rights regarding billing and correction of billing errors.
 There are also some advantages to disputing negative credit references in the context of debt litigation.

 Fair Debt Collection Practices Act (FDCPA): The federal law that prohibits certain of the worst practices and tactics of the debt collectors.
 It typically does apply to lawyers who do a substantial amount of debt collection for their clients, but it does not apply to original creditors seeking to collect on debts owed to them, provided they pursue those debts in their own names.
 Recent Supreme Court cases have made it harder to establish that junk debt buyers are debt collectors, but in many cases they are.

 False affidavit: An affidavit that includes lies or misstatements, see “deceptive affidavit.”
 A debt collector filing a false or deceptive affidavit is probably violating the FDCPA, making a counterclaim possible.

 Federal Rules of Civil Procedure: The general rules that control the conduct of civil cases filed in federal court.
 Not many, if any, debt cases are brought in federal court, but you could bring a claim under the Fair Debt Collection Practices Act in federal court if you desired.